kyleLesack/sv_analysis_cendr_pacbio/README.md

 0_input/fastq/ECA36_all_reads.fastq

-# The Snakemake pipeline expects the *C. elegans* reference genome to be in the following location:
+## The Snakemake pipeline expects the *C. elegans* reference genome to be in the following location:

 0_input/reference/c_elegans.PRJNA13758.WS263.genomic.fa

+# SV annotation

+VEP was used to predict the functional consequences of each SV.
+To narrow down the SVs to those that were most likely to have significant phenotypic consequences, the VEP filter parameter was set to "IMPACT is HIGH".
+Functional profiling on the high impact SVs was then performed using WormCat (v2) with the whole_genome_v2_nov-11-2021.csv annotation file.